astro-snail/applicant/README.md

 - ./rest/resources/applications/1/&lt;id&gt; - get an application for position with ID = 1 from an applicant with ID = &lt;id&gt;

 - ./rest/resources/applications/1/&lt;firstname&gt;/&lt;lastname&gt; - get an application for position with ID = 1 from an applicant whose first name = &lt;firstname&gt; and whose last name = &lt;lastname&gt;

-###Updates
-20.08.2016
-- Added 2 more applicants into the database
-- Updated applicants' addresses
-- Added a database backup file in plain text format